 In this table, I show how individuals respond to increased trade exposure.
 In this table, I assess the gains from trade for each individual.
 Household wealth, Household Trust, and Democratic values are composite scores from variables in the Afrobarometer Rounds 1-7.
 Geolocated data is used to place individuals in ethnic regions and countries and assign trade exposure.
 Trade Exposure is defined as the predicted trade flows (cf. 3, columns (3) & (4)), aggregated to the exporter level and interacted with the population share of this ethnicity.
-Country × year fixed effects then account for total trade flows of this exporting country and Country × year fixed effects then accountry.
+Country \times year fixed effects then account for total trade flows of this exporting country and Country \times year fixed effects for the size and impact of each ethnicity in this country.
 Trade Exposure is identified only from the interaction of the two.
 Individual controls are age, gender, education, and urbanity.
-Significance denoted by standard errors clustered by country and ethnicity: p < 0.01, p < 0.05, p < 0.01
+Significance denoted by standard errors clustered by country and ethnicity: p < 0.10, p < 0.05, p < 0.01